What To Do If Your Website Traffic Is Down

 Find out what the change was and how it has affected other websites, bare in mind it may take a few weeks before people start reporting their findings.
 If you have recovered just be aware of the type of update and why Google launched it, this knowledge will help you plan future content.

-A large drop or several significant drops
+A large drop or several significant drops in website traffic

 A large drop on a specific date can be one of two things.
 Either your tracking code has been removed from multiple pages.
 Or you have been penalised by a Google algorithm update.